JuliaAI/MLJ.jl/docs/src/learning_networks.md

 - Allow binding of machines to nodes instead of data

-- Generate "operation" nodes when calling an operation like `predict` or `transform` on a machine.
-Such nodes point to both a machine (storing learned parameters) and nodes from which to fetch data for applying the operation (which, unlike the nodes seen so far, depend on learned parameters to generate output).
+- Generate "operation" nodes when calling an operation like `predict` or `transform` on a machine and node input data.
+Such nodes point to both a machine (storing learned parameters) and the node from which to fetch data for applying the operation (which, unlike the nodes seen so far, depend on learned parameters to generate output).

 For an example of a learning network that actually learns, we first synthesize some training data `X`, `y`, and production data `Xnew`: